GoatingInsane/Teamfight-Manager-2-Better-Database/README.md

 + SA/Japan/SEA Div 2 60%

 Players that were in multiple regions/divisions for a significant amount of time used the average
-  *eg. Nemesis 80%, Poby 87.5%*
+&ensp; *eg. Nemesis 80%, Poby 87.5%*
 This multiplier is also the default for each players Judgement stat, with specific exceptions for players who perform above their regions expectation
-  *eg. Caps, Inspired, Levi*
+&ensp; *eg. Caps, Inspired, Levi*

 Some stats like Ego are very hard to accurately judge, but I tried to include as much lore as I could
-  *eg. TheShy famously disobeying his coach*
+&ensp; *eg. TheShy famously disobeying his coach*
 Some stats were also manually set based on lore as well
-  *eg. Rekkles having a min Aggression score, Hylissang having a max Aggression score*
+&ensp; *eg. Rekkles having a min Aggression score, Hylissang having a max Aggression score*

 ### Why doesn't Faker have the max score in every stat?